The Line of St. Francis O’Brien

-From Chicago Gothic (2007), Available at Amazon Books.
+The Line (2023).
+Oil on Board.
+From my book Trouble is Trouble, available at Amazon Books.
 Artwork and text copyright Danny Grosso.

 Continuing the expeditions of Jeff MacNelly, James Kilpatrick, and Eugene McCarthy, with apologies.